Title

 Case Summary (G.R.
 No. 192685)

-• The Ombudsman’s Resolution (OMB‑C‑C‑07‑0444‑J) dismissed Ampil’s complaint for lack of probable cause to indict for Falsification under Art.
-171(6).
-The Ombudsman found the first three elements of falsification present (alteration admitted; documents appeared genuine; meaning changed insofar as names were different), but held that the fourth element — that the alteration made the document “speak something false” — could not be established because the question of ownership between ASB and MICO remained unresolved and was beyond the Ombudsman’s authority to interpret the MOA.
-The Ombudsman did not resolve whether probable cause existed under Sections 3(a) and 3(e) of RA 3019; that aspect was left unaddressed.
-A motion for reconsideration was denied.
+The Ombudsman conducted preliminary investigation and issued a Resolution dated April 30, 2008 dismissing the criminal complaint for lack of probable cause to indict for falsification under Article 171(6).
+The Ombudsman found the first three elements of falsification present but concluded the fourth element — that the alteration made the documents speak something false — could not be established because ownership was unresolved under the MOA and related proceedings.
+The Ombudsman did not resolve whether probable cause existed for violation of Sections 3(a) and 3(e) of RA 3019, and the subsequent motion for reconsideration by Ampil was denied.

 Issues Presented to the Supreme Court